 5. Mind What You Eat

-- One of the great joys while travelling in India is eating street food.
+- One of the great joys while traveling in India is eating street food.
 But if you have a sensitive stomach or not used to spicy food, don’t indulge in it.
 It would be better to be safe than sorry.

 - Fresh seafood items are some of the tastiest food dishes you would like to enjoy.